-If you already have a Backblaze B2 account, feel free to skip ahead to the next section.
-Otherwise, you can sign up for an account here and get started with 10GB of storage for free.
+The first step is to create a Backblaze B2 Cloud Storage account so your data has a location to be securely stored.
+You can sign up for an account and get started with 10GB of storage for free.

-Once you’ve signed up for a Backblaze B2 Account, you’ll need to create a bucket, Application Key ID, and Application Key.
-This may sound like a lot, but all you need are a few clicks, a couple names, and less than a minute!
+We’ll continue to show the steps after you’ve signed up for a Backblaze B2 Account in order to access your new bucket, Application Key ID, and Application Key.
+This will only take a few clicks, a couple names, and less than a minute.

 - On the Buckets page of your account, click the Create a Bucket button.

-4. Navigate to the App Keys page of your account and click the Add Application Key button.
+- Navigate to the App Keys page of your account and click the Add a New Application Key button.

 - Name your Application Key and click the Create New Key button—make sure that your key has both Read and Write permissions (the default option).